rallytac/pub-deprecated/certificates/README.md

 * ***rtsFactoryDefaultRpSrv.key*** is the private key for *rtsFactoryDefaultRpSrv.pem*.

 ## Obtaining commercially-issued certificates
-Your best bet for production purposes is to use certificates issued by a trusted thirdp-party such as a commercial Certificate Authority.
+Your best bet for production purposes is to use certificates issued by a trusted third-party such as a commercial Certificate Authority.
 (A benefit to this is that the CA's certificate will most likely be installed as part of your operating system anyway.)

-Failing that, though, you can issue your own certificates - either by self-sgning them (not advised) or by becoming a CA yourself, creating certificates using your CA certificate, and installing your CA certificates on machines that will be validating your certificates.
+Failing that, though, you can issue your own certificates - either by self-signing them (not advised!) or by becoming a CA yourself, creating certificates using your CA certificate, and installing your CA certificates on machines that will be validating your certificates.
 We're going to cover that procedure in the next section.

 ## Generating your own certificates
 Creating your own certificates is actually pretty straightforward once you get past all the scary-looking command-line options offered by tools such as OpenSSL (which we're going to use here).
 OpenSSL is likely already installed on your machine but, if not, grab it from https://www.openssl.org.